androidwiltron/craiggoddenpayne.github.io/_posts/2019-3-29-remote-working.md

 ### What is is like to work remotely?

 I had visions of working in the garden on sunny days, a different coffee shop every day, working late some days and finishing earlier others so I could take my daughter to the park after school.
 But I also had fears, fears exactly like what everyone says will happen when you remote work, like how will I make an impression, or will I be a forgotten member of staff?
 Will I struggle to fit in with the team?
-How would remote pairing, code reviews and general collaboration work?
+How would remote pairing work, code reviews and general collaboration?

 <amp-img src="/assets/img/remoteworking/coffee.png"
   width="1362"